-The winning bidder must submit a Good Faith Deposit ("Deposit") in the form of a certified check or a cashier's check drawn on a state or national bank or trust company in the amount of One Million Two Hundred Thousand Dollars (\$1,200,000), payable to the City Treasurer of Milwaukee, Wisconsin, as a guarantee of good faith, to be forfeited to said City by the successful bidder as liquidated damages should such bidder fail to provide an Issue Price certificate and/or take up and pay for the Bonds when ready.
-The Deposit of the successful bidder will be retained by the City and deducted from the purchase price at the time of closing.
+The winning bidder must submit a Good Faith Deposit ("Deposit") in the form of a certified check or a cashier's check drawn on a state or national bank or trust company in the amount of \$350,000, payable to the City Treasurer of Milwaukee, Wisconsin, as a guarantee of good faith, to be forfeited to said City by the successful bidder as liquidated damages should such bidder fail to provide an Issue Price certificate and/or take up and pay for the Bonds when ready.
+The Deposit of the successful bidder will be retained by the City and deducted from the purchase price at closing.

-The good faith checks of the unsuccessful bidders will be returned promptly upon the official determination of the bid to be accepted.
-All bids shall remain firm until 6:00 P.M.
+The good faith checks of the unsuccessful bidders will be returned promptly upon the official determination of the bid(s) to be accepted.
+All bids shall remain firm until 9:00 P.M.
 Central Time, by which time the official award of the Bonds will be made or all bids rejected.

-Good Faith Deposit Submitted After Bids Are Due - Terms and Conditions: Bidders may elect to provide a Deposit after the time Bids are due, subject to the following conditions:
+Good Faith Deposit Submitted After Bids Are Due - Terms and Conditions: Bidders may elect to provide a Deposit of 1.00% of the par amount bid after the time Bids are due, subject to the following conditions:

 - 1. Submission of a bid without providing a Deposit prior to the time bids are due, in consideration for the City considering the bid, the bidder shall be deemed to have consented to these additional terms for Good Faith Deposit Submitted After Bids Are Due. - 2.
 The winning bidder shall provide the City a Deposit by cashier's check or a certified check drawn on a state or national bank or trust company (or wire transfer such amount as instructed by the City) payable to the City by 2:00 P.M., Central time ("Due Time") on the date bids are open. - 3.
-Failure to provide a Deposit by the Due Time will result in the winning bid being rejected, and the City will negotiate with the next highest bidder(s) for the completion of the transaction. - 4.
+Failure to provide a Deposit by the Due Time will result in the winning bid being rejected, and the City will negotiate with the next highest bidder(s) for the completion of the transaction.
+The City, in its sole discretion, may, but it not obligated to, extend the Due Time. - 4.
 The winning bidder agrees that, in addition to the general terms for the Good Faith Deposit, the Deposit amount represents liquidated damages for the City in the event that the winning bidder fails to provide the Deposit by the Due Time.
 The City shall be entitled to the liquidated damages even if the City rejects the winning bid due to failure to provide the Deposit by the Due Time, and regardless of whether the City is able to complete the transaction with another bidder.
 The winning bidder agrees to reimburse the City for costs to collect the liquidated damages, and to the jurisdiction of Wisconsin courts.